Home > Mākemo and its Emerald Lagoon

 Published : 8 September 2025

-In 1947, Norwegian anthropologist and explorer Thor Heyerdahl, with five companions, set out to prove that Polynesia was settled from South America.
-On a balsa raft—the Kon Tiki—they spent 101 days crossing the Pacific, driven by trade winds, before running aground on the motu Tahunamaru in the atoll of Raroia, administratively linked to Mākemo.
-Their spectacular landfall, though later disproved by botany, linguistics, and archaeology, made the motu famous.
-Even now, Raroia draws sailors curious to trace that extraordinary adventure.
+In 1947, Norwegian anthropologist and explorer Thor Heyerdahl and his five companions set out to prove that a people from South American had colonized Polynesia.
+Sailing on the balsa raft Kon-Tiki, they crossed the Pacific in 101 days, driven by trade winds, eventually running aground on Motu Tahunamaru on the atoll of Raroia, administratively attached to Mākemo.
+Although their theory was later disproved by botanical, linguistic and archeological research, it put the motu on the map.
+Even today, Raroia draws sailors eager to follow in the wake of this remarkable endeavor.

 ?
 Any questions?